BrC-Habeda/data-analysis/README.md

 If the objective of the school is to recognize and award the student with the most marks in class 6, then the 👆 query provides a solution to the problem; therefore it is meaningful

-If our problem becomes "Lets find the aptitude of the class 6 students" it goes without saying that these results are NOT meaningful in that context.
+As we seek to find solutions to different problems, the type of data to be collected, processed and analyzed changes with regard to the problems we are trying to solve.